polakowo/yelp-3nf/README.md

 # yelp-3nf

 The developed data pipeline translates the non-relational Yelp dataset distributed over JSON files in Amazon S3 bucket, into a 3NF-normalized dataset stored on Amazon Redshift.
-The resulting schema ensures data consistency and referential integrity across tables, and is meant to be the source of truth for dimensional tables and analytical queries.
+The resulting schema ensures data consistency and referential integrity across tables, and is meant to be the source of truth for analytical queries and BI tools.
 Additionally, the data was enriched with demographics and weather data coming from third-party data sources.

 The entire process was done using Apache Spark, Amazon Redshift and Apache Airflow.